thousandbrainsproject/tbp.monty/rfcs/0000_project_typing_guidelines.md

    ...
 ```

-This would be also good place to use newtypes to define _input_ argument types like quaternion tuples that have a particular order so that callers don't pass the wrong values into these external library functions.
+This would also be a good place to use newtypes to define _input_ argument types like quaternion tuples that have a particular order so that callers don't pass the wrong values into these external library functions.
 See [the nominal type guidance](#nominal-typing-should-be-used-to-name-concepts-using-types) above.